Dual-Enrolled High School Student Checklist

 Your test results will be reviewed with you by an academic counselor, and the counselor will help you select your courses.
 A limit of 6 credit hours may be taken each semester.
 A signature of an SCC counselor is required for registration the first semester.

 Developmental courses or physical education courses ARE NOT available to dual-enrolled or home-schooled students until your high school curriculum is completed.

-- If you want to take developmental courses (courses below 100 level), physical education courses or would like to take more than 6 credit hours, you must write a letter of appeal explaining your situation to the dean of students.
+- If you want to take developmental courses (courses below 100 level), physical education courses or would like to take more than 6 credit hours, you must write a letter of appeal explaining your situation to the dean of academic advising and transfer services.
 Letters of support from your principal or high school counselor will be necessary.
 Any other exception that is unique to your situation must also be addressed in this manner.

 - Under age 16?
-You will need to contact the dean of students who will review your placement scores to determine if you placed into college-level coursework.
+You will need to contact the dean of academic advising and transfer services (636-922-8427) who will review your placement scores to determine if you placed into college-level coursework.

 - Pay tuition and fees in full.
 You will be dropped from all of your courses if you fail to pay your tuition in full by the due date.
 Save time and pay online via SCC Connection.

 - Sign up for SCC Connection.

 Access your final grades, personal SCC records, and register for upcoming semesters.